carmon/til-template/README.md

 til-template
 ============

+This is the template repository for a blog.

+## How does it work

 ## /creator

 Creator takes a `dates.json` (repo comes with an example) and recreates the posts with order of date, this